Over the years, boxing has changed a lot. Nobody knows that more than ex-professional Peter Flanagan.

 The former welterweight revisited the moment that ended his career.

 “It was said that my fight with Micky Bird was the one that caused the damage to my eye but it wasn’t.
-It was in my fourth fight where I hurt my eye.
+I think it was in my fourth fight where I hurt my eye.
 I was boxing and I slipped a right hand before taking a full floating shot to me eye.
 It took my vision away but I never told anyone about it,” Flanagan exclusively told World Boxing News.

 “Things were different back then.
 I walked down into the arena with no trainer the once as Ken Daniels was on holiday.
 Somebody in the back gave me some big soggy gloves to put on.
 There was no tape, no bandages, nothing.

 “The doctors weren’t strict, I got into the ring once with a fresh cut eye from two days previous in sparring and they looked at my face and checked my other eye where I had an old scar and he asked me, ‘when was that done?’
 He never spoke about the fresh cut.”

 Despite challenging times, the 60-year-old has fond memories of his time in action, especially a clash from 1983.

 He said: “When I boxed in Leeds, they were such a partisan crowd.
 From cheering and booing opponents, it was always a good atmosphere down there.
 I was lucky to fight in Morley and had the luxury of two weeks training.